Envy and solidarity from Hong Kong activists as democratic Taiwan prepares to vote

 China’s President Xi Jinping early last year threatened to use force to take back Taiwan while reiterating a call for unification with the island under the “one country, two systems” model used in Hong Kong.

-But the political crisis in Hong Kong, fueled by public anger against Beijing’s tightening grip on the city, has hardened public sentiment in Taiwan, including both major political parties, against such a system.
+But the political crisis in Hong Kong, fuelled by public anger against Beijing’s tightening grip on the city, has hardened public sentiment in Taiwan, including both major political parties, against such a system.

 Lam Wing-kee, a Hong Kong bookseller once abducted by Chinese agents, is trying to rebuild his life in Taiwan by setting up a new bookstore, set to open in March.
 He said he was optimistic because of the burgeoning intellectual and political ties between Taiwan and his home.